Intercollegiate Ethics Bowl

 The Intercollegiate Ethics Bowl is an annual competitive intercollegiate ethics debate tournament for university students in the United States organized by the Association for Practical and Professional Ethics (APPE).
 While the term bowl is a reference to American football bowl games, the event itself may have been inspired more directly by the College Bowl quiz show.

 The first Ethics Bowl contest was held in 1993 at the Illinois Institute of Technology.
 Three judges ask each team questions that arise on topics ranging from professional ethics to social and political topics, and team members' responses, to each other as well as to the judges, are then scored by the judges.
 Since 1997, the national Ethics Bowl Competition has taken place every year at the annual meeting of the Association for Practical and Professional Ethics.

 For the past few years ten regional bowls have taken place throughout the U.S. with over 100 teams competing.
 The top 32 teams are then invited to participate in the national competition.
 In 2008, a spin-off began, the Bioethics Bowl, which focuses exclusively on ethical issues in health care.

 Along with the Intercollegiate Ethics Bowl for undergraduates, a number of other ethics bowl competitions are held, including the Bioethics Bowl and one sponsored by the Society for American Archeology.
 The Parr Center for Ethics at the University of North Carolina at Chapel Hill is the headquarters for the National High School Ethics Bowl.
 The National High School Ethics Bowl currently sponsors 36 regional competitions across the United States, excluding two unaffiliated competitions in Canada and England, and the national competition takes place every spring at UNC Chapel Hill.
 Regional winners participate in a virtual playoff against other high school winners to earn a spot at this national championship.
+Ethics Bowl is also increasingly being introduced to adults, including uses for professional development programs and enrichment programming for older adults living in retirement communities.

 An international version of the same event has been established using Zoom to bring high school students together called an Ethics Olympiad.